eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

         }
     }

-Don't worry if you don't completely understand the third example just yet.
+Don't worry if you don't completely understand the third example just yet, we'll come back to it in a [later lesson](../types#more_about_union_types).

 Let's make use of this idea to "overload" the "constructor" of `Polar`.